felixjchen/D94/week1/MapReduce.md

 MapReduce is fault tolerant because it reassigns map/reduce tasks that are taking too long (stragglers).
 Since map and reduce are deterministic functions, recomputed tasks are equally correct.

-MapReduce scales well because additional machines can run map or reduce tasks in parallel.
+MapReduce scales well because additional machines can run extra map or reduce tasks in parallel.

 Some limitations include:
 - Limited computation (must be expressed in a map and one reduce)
-- No real-time processing
+- No real-time data ingestion
 - No iteration
-- Master is single point of failure, if it dies the entire computation must restart
+- Coordinator is single point of failure, if it dies the entire computation must restart